 Congressional Democrats would not identify the now top secret vice-presidential former portion of the executive branch, but say they hope to find a way to bring it back to Earth through legislation.

 In a week where a number of events have been just gobsmacking, so to speak, such as the discovery by Vice President Cheney's office that the successor to Spiro Agnew and 'Cactus Jack" Garner is in fact not a part of the Executive Branch and that hero of 9-11 Rudy Guliani was bumped from the Iraq Study commission for non-attendance (he had motivational speeches to give at $100K a pop) , I found one statement that illuminated my confusion and showed me how wrong I had been about so much.
+Washington Post House Liberal commentator Richard Cohen had this to say..

 With the sentencing of I. Lewis "Scooter" Libby, Fitzgerald has apparently finished his work, which was, not to put too fine a point on it, to make a mountain out of a molehill.
 At the urging of the liberal press (especially the New York Times), he was appointed to look into a run-of-the-mill leak and wound up prosecuting not the leaker -- Richard Armitage of the State Department -- but Libby, convicted in the end of lying.
 This is not an entirely trivial matter since government officials should not lie to grand juries, but neither should they be called to account for practicing the dark art of politics.
 As with sex or real estate, it is often best to keep the lights off.

 Well, surely this last is a revelation to us all.
 I was one of the unsophisticated who thought that Journalism was, well, about shining the light on politics...
 About finding stuff out and telling us, the Public, about it..
 And surely this last sentance not some allusion to something (cough, Whitewater, cough, Lewinsky), but a general piece of good advice.
 (Remind me to not get in a business deal with Mr. Cohen and to pray for his wife, poor woman..)
+No, now I see clearly: Mr. Cohen is in the business of turning off the lights for us all, and unenlightening a Public, so ungrateful at to want to know about, well, lying government officials.
+They were merely practicing their 'sorcerer's ways' in the Dark arts of governance.
+I am grateful for his explaining something so elementary that I had missed it.

 There is only one coherent and valid response to concerns that the tortures which occurred in Abu Ghraib and other US Places of Detention might not have been entirely morally appropriate: the ticking bomb scenario.
 Because once your opponent admits that in very particular hypothetical situations, torture can be justified, then the argument becomes a simple matter of how much benefit of how much doubt we give our benevolent leaders...